criipto/docs-old/how-to/test-users.md

 Two types of Norwegian BankID are available:

 1. _Web based BankID with a hardware token_.
-Test users from this type of BankID may be created and used on the fly
+Also called _Netcentric_ accounts, test users from this type of BankID may be created and used on the fly
 2. _Mobile BankID_.
 Norwegian mobile BankID is based on a socalled _SIM card application_ which means you need a special SIM card issued by one of the Norwegian carriers.

+### Creating netcentric test users

+Test users are created through the web page at [https://ra-preprod.bankidnorge.no/#/search/endUser](https://ra-preprod.bankidnorge.no/#/search/endUser).

+1. Go to the "TEST NUMBER GENERATOR" to generate a random, valid SSN
+2. It now says "Could not find any bankIDs for ..."
+3. Fill out the first name, last name, and BankID friendly name.
+4. Click "Order" to initiate the process
+5. Once the process complete you now have a test user.
+User name is the generated SSN, one time password (OTP) is always "otp", and password is always "qwer1234"
+6. TOnce the process is complete you can use the newly created test user.
+Best,

+Niels

+]

+1. Go to the "TEST NUMBER GENERATOR" to generate valid SSN
+2. It now says "Could not find any bankIDs for ..."
+Fill out the first name, last name, and BankID friendly name Click "Order"
+Once the process complete you now have a test user.
+User name is the generated SSN, one time password (OTP) is "otp", and password is "qwer1234"
+You can test it out here: www.grean.id which is a small sample run by Criipto.
+There you can also see the screen flow.

 For testing you may order three of those cards through Criipto once you have signed up for Norwegian BankID

 ## Danish NemID